This post may include affiliate links; see our disclosure policy.

 What to expect as a vegan meat substitute

 These tofu crumbles are quick and easy to make on the stovetop.
-While there are some methods for baking tofu crumbles, we prefer cooking them up in a frying pan to keep it quick and easy.
-That said: the texture of the crumbles is fairly soft.
-Don’t expect it to taste like ground beef!
+While there are some methods for baking tofu crumbles, I prefer cooking them in a frying pan to keep it quick and easy.

-You only need a few ingredients for this recipe: but they’re all important for bringing big flavor!
+You only need a few ingredients for this recipe, but they’re all important for bringing big flavor!
 Here’s what to have on hand:

 - Extra firm tofu: This is key!
 Extra firm tofu is the consistency you’ll need to make crumbles.
-Check the label carefully at the store
+Check the label carefully at the store.

-- Soy sauce or tamari: Substitute coconut aminos for soy free and gluten free
+- Soy sauce or tamari: Substitute coconut aminos for soy-free and gluten-free

 - Apple cider vinegar